ramda/ramda/README.md

 ### Automatic Currying ###

-The functions included should automatically allow for partial application without an explicit call to lPartial.
+The functions included automatically allow for partial application without an explicit call to lPartial.
 Many of these operate on lists.
-A single list parameter should probably come last, which might conflict with the design of other libraries that have strong functional components (I'm looking at you Underscore!)
+A single list parameter should probably come last, which might conflict with the design of other libraries that have strong functional components (I'm looking at you _Underscore_!)

 The idea is that, if foldl has this signature: